-In this section, we test our on-policy and off-policy subroutines on a 100 dimensional optimal control problem.
-We obtain the z function in these subroutines via optimizing the general BML criterion discussed in the last section.
-Specifically, we consider the four cases listed in Table I.
+In this section, we test our on-policy and off-policy subroutines on a 100-dimensional optimal control problem.
+We obtain the z function in these subroutines via optimizing the general BML criterion discussed in Section V. Specifically, we consider the four cases listed in Table I.